 HGC Engineering was retained by Dream Maker Inc. to conduct a noise feasibility study for a proposed stacked townhouse development to be located at 1575 Hurontario Street, in Mississauga, Ontario.
-The proposed development will include two 3 1⁄2 -storey stacked back to back townhouses townhouse blocks.
+The proposed development will include two 3-storey stacked back-to-back townhouse blocks.
 The study is required by the Municipality as part of the planning and approvals process.

 The primary sources of noise impacting the site were determined to be road traffic on Hurontario Street and the Queen Elizabeth Way (QEW).
 Relevant road traffic data was obtained from the Ministry of Transportation (MTO) and the City of Mississauga, and was used to predict future traffic sound levels at the locations of the proposed residential dwelling facades.
-The predicted sound levels were compared to the guidelines of the Ministry of Environment and Climate Change (MOECC) and the Municipality to develop noise control recommendations.
+The predicted sound levels were compared to the guidelines of the Ministry of the Environment, Conservation and Parks (MECP) and the Municipality to develop noise control recommendations.

-The sound level predictions indicate that the future road traffic sound levels will exceed MOECC guidelines at all townhouse blocks.
+The sound level predictions indicate that the future road traffic sound levels will exceed MECP guidelines at the townhouse blocks.
 Central air conditioning systems are required for all the townhouse units.
 Upgraded building and glazing constructions are required for all the dwellings.
 Associated acoustical requirements are specified in this report.
 Warning clauses are recommended to inform future residents of the road traffic noise impacts and to address sound level excesses.